-Students may take a maximum of ONE Incomplete and may only do so with permission from Dr. Salomon and the professor for that course.
+Students may take a maximum of ONE Incomplete throughout their time in the program and may only do so with permission from Dr. Salomon and the professor for that course.
 Students have up to one semester to finish incomplete work.
 Incompletes that extend beyond one semester become "withdraws" ("W") on the transcript and will need to be retaken at the student's expense.

-As a PELE student, what do I want to know about field visits?
+What do I want to know about field visits?